7 reasons to bring an entourage to open mic

 And if that’s you and you don’t already model during every performance the behavior you’re hoping for when you’re on stage, then check yourself.
 Like right now.

-Because trust me, the host notices who leaves after his/her/their slot, who takes selfies during other people’s poems, and who blows in late every time in hopes that they’ll get the last slot of the night and can exceed the normal allowed time or song count.
+Because trust me, the host notices who leaves immediately after his/her/their slot, who takes selfies during other people’s poems, and who blows in late to snag the last slot of the night so they can wheedle everyone into letting them exceed the normal allowed time or song count.

 The host notices, and the host thinks you suck.